Chris Luxon vs Jacinda Ardern in first Question Time clash - NZ Herald

 Luxon was the first leader to get a telling off from Speaker Trevor Mallard, who reminded MPs (and apparently Luxon in particular) to keep their masks from slipping while interjecting.

 "Members must not pull their masks down in order to interject!"
-Luxon said.
+Mallard said.

 Finance Minister Grant Robertson used the reprimand against his new opposite number, National finance spokesman Simon Bridges, joking that mask on or off, it would not make Bridges' interjections any more clear.